 Identity for an exhibition at the Grant Museum of Zoology

 Founded in 1827 The Grant Museum is the only remaining university zoological museum in London – housing around 67,000 specimens (more than the Natural History Museum).
 We were delighted to be asked to create the exhibition identity for their new show — The Museum of Ordinary Animals, the story of the boring beasts that changed the world.

 This fascinating exhibition includes a wall of 4000 mice skeletons, Egyptian cat mummies, and what may be the world’s oldest veterinary text.
 Giving these commonplace creatures a chance to tell their stories.

 Our identity plays with negative space to illustrate the extra-ordinary impact these overlooked mundane animals have made, and the bright colour palette leads with a fluorescent orange which is anything but ordinary.

-Bronze award winner; 2018 Roses Creative Awards, Exhibition design category
+Award winner; 2018 Roses Creative Awards, Exhibition design category